BookStackApp/website/content/blog/beta-release-v0-31-0.md

 Now we have the core elements of the API integrated we'll now see what other features people may need.
 I'm imagining we'd add a few endpoints each future release for a while.

-With the API base down and the activity system fleshed out, now may be a good time to implement an outbound webook system.
+With the API base down and the activity system fleshed out, now may be a good time to implement an outbound web-hook system.
 I'll likely create an implementation proposal so I can ensure we'd be covering the main use-cases required.

 PHP 8 support is another thing I'll look to work on over the next release cycle.
 Some work has been put into this but, due to